 Rural Voices for Conservation Coalition (RVCC) Primer: From Ideas to Action

 Natural Resource Conservation Service (NRCS) Environmental Quality Incentives Program

 Secure Rural Schools Act

 The Nature Conservancy

 International Association of Fire Chiefs (IAFC) Ready, Set, Go!
 Grants

 Funding Alternatives For Emergency Medical and Fire Services

 Mitigation events include chipper days, slash hauling, community cutting/thinning projects, general landscape clean-up days, creation of defensible space around a public structure or in a park, and many other activities.
 Mitigation events are a great way to motivate people to get involved and take action.
 They create results on-the-ground but also provide opportunities for “first contact” between mitigation specialists and residents who are not already engaged.

 Mitigation events need to happen all year long.
 Far too often we hear about a month or a day where everyone gets together to reduce risk.
 One day is a great start but it is not enough!
 Being prepared for a wildfire must be woven into the culture of your community.
 Much like mowing a yard or pulling weeds from the garden, wildfire mitigation activities and events should occur frequently.

 Wildfire mitigation activities occur over time and fall within the Mitigation Continuum.
-It is important to understand and track successes, gaps, barriers and challenges.
-When tracking progress consider how mitigation activites are meeting your goals.
+It is important to understand and track successes, gaps, barriers, and challenges.
+When tracking progress consider how mitigation activities are meeting your goals.